What is Insomnia? Defining on the basis of symptoms and duration

 - Detailed and thorough medical, psychological, environmental and lifestyle evaluation should be done, followed by treatment at all these levels.

-- Symptoms on lying down like heartburn (acidic feeling in the chest), gas/bloating/nausea/acidity, nasal stuffiness, pain in any part of the body, general body itching, breathlessness, palpitation, cough, headache, restlessness (Restless leg syndrome: abnormal leg sensations causing repeated movement and lack of sleep) or desire to frequently pass urine, all suggest a physical disorder requiring specific treatment.
+- Symptoms on lying down like heartburn (acidic feeling in the chest), gas/bloating/nausea, nasal stuffiness, pain in any part of the body, general body itching, breathlessness, palpitation, cough, headache, restlessness (restless leg syndrome: abnormal leg sensations causing repeated movement and lack of sleep), or desire to frequently pass urine, all suggest a physical disorder requiring specific treatment.

-- A psychological evaluation to assess the presence of anxiety (typically prevents falling asleep), depression (causes early morning waking before adequate sleep completion) or other mental disorders, should also be done, and if present treated appropriately.
+- A psychological evaluation to assess the presence of significant stress, anxiety (typically prevents falling asleep), depression (causes early morning waking before adequate sleep completion) or other mental disorders, should also be done, and if present treated appropriately with counseling, psychotherapy and when needed medicines.
+Stress management plays an important role in improving sleep.

-- In addition to medicines prescribed for underlying medical or psychological disorders, specific medicines (sleep-inducing pills) or supplements (like melatonin) to improve sleep may also be prescribed.
-It is important to note that medicines for inducing sleep should not be taken without medical recommendation, prescription and monitoring as inappropriate or over the counter usage may lead to side effects and may end up disturbing sleep more than aiding it.
+- In addition to medicines prescribed for underlying medical or psychological disorders like anxiety-depression, specific medicines (sleep-inducing pills) or supplements (like melatonin) to improve sleep may also be prescribed.
+It is important to note that medicines for inducing sleep should not be taken without medical recommendation, prescription and monitoring as inappropriate or over-the-counter usage may lead to side effects and may end up disturbing sleep more than aiding it.

 - Medicines being taken for physical disorders like some cold medicines containing caffeine or decongestants, steroids, certain anti-depressants, anticonvulsants, drugs for weight loss or suppressing appetite, drugs treating attention deficit disorders, certain medicines for heart disease, blood pressure, and asthma, and hormonal treatments, can also be the cause of insomnia.
 Switching to alternate medicines or altering the time of taking these medicines can help in restoring sleep rhythm.